Skip to main content

 High-Level Goals

-1. Speed of Development: Allow developers to build agents faster by providing a set of tools and abstractions that simplify the development process.
+1. Speed of Development — build agents faster with tools and abstractions that simplify the development process.

-2. Local Debugging: Enable developers to debug agents in a local environment, reducing the need for extensive logging in production code.
+2. Local Debugging — debug agents in a local environment, reducing the need for extensive logging in production code.

-3. External Developer Support: Allow external developers to build agents that can be integrated into the Zeta Alpha platform.
+3. External Developer Support — allow external developers to build agents that integrate into the Zeta Alpha platform.

-4. Unopinionated Interface: Provide a flexible interface that supports various frameworks and styles.
+4. Unopinionated Interface — support various frameworks and styles.

-5. Automatic Dependency Injection: Simplify the development process by automatically injecting necessary dependencies and configurations.
+5. Automatic Dependency Injection — simplify development by automatically injecting dependencies and configurations.

-6. Seamless Transition to Production: Ensure that the same codebase used in the local environment can be seamlessly transitioned to production, minimizing discrepancies and simplifying deployment.
+6. Seamless Transition to Production — the same codebase used locally can be transitioned to production, minimizing discrepancies.

 Key Design Principles